ballerina-platform/ballerina-spec/test/test-framework-spec.md

 **Basic Cases**

-1. Provide a replacement mock object defined by the user at initialization
+1. Provide a replacement mock object defined by the user at initialization.

     ```ballerina
     http:Client mockClient = <http:Client> test:mock (http:Client, mockClient);
     ```

-2. If function doesn't have a return type or has an optional return type then do nothing
+2. If the function doesn't have a return type or has an optional return type, then do nothing.

     ```ballerina
     test:prepare(mockClient).when("functionName").doNothing();
     ```

-3. Provide a return value
+3. Provide a return value.

     ```ballerina
     test:prepare(mockClient).when("functionName").thenReturn(5);
     ```

-4. Provide return value based on input
+4. Provide a return value based on the input.

     ```ballerina
     test:prepare(mockClient).when("functionName").withArguments(anydata...).thenReturn(5);
     ```

-5. Mock member variables of an object
+5. Mock the member variables of an object.

     ```ballerina
     test:prepare(mockClient).getMember("member").thenReturn(5);